 Meet the Writers

-Christian Skotte is the co-director & head of digital at Science Friday.
+Christian Skotte was the co-director & head of digital at Science Friday.
 He’s into board games, bourbon, and big ideas.